postmanlabs/labs-docs/v6/enterprise/sso/admin_sso.md

 [![authentication method](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/ENT-add-authentication-method-2.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/ENT-add-authentication-method-2.png)

-**Note**: Always check with your authentication provider dashboard or your IT support staff for the correct information to complete a modal. in the modal.
+**Note**: Always check with your authentication provider dashboard or your IT support staff for the correct information to complete a modal.

 In the "Service Provider Details (Postman)", enter the ID for the Entity, and the URLs for the Login and ACS.